Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 Pros

-- Completely automated once set up
+- Completely automated once you're set up

-- Retirement accounts are a nice addition
+- Retirement accounts are a nice addition for something marketed as a starter tool

-- Earn program provides bonus investments just for shopping
+- Earn program provides bonus investments just for shopping at partner brands

 Cons